 Upon court approval, the closing occurs, and proceeds from the sale are deposited into the estate account.
 Prioritizing estate debts, the executor disburses remaining funds and assets to the beneficiaries.

-Selling inherited property in North Carolina can feel daunting due to the numerous processes involved before the actual sale.
-However, we hope this article helped alleviate some of your concerns and provided clarity on what to do next.
-If you need assistance selling inherited property and would like to speak with an experienced probate real estate agent or cash home buyer don’t hesitate to reach out to us at Freedom Choice Investments at (919) 285-1284.
-We’re here to support you every step of the way.
+Selling inherited property in North Carolina can seem overwhelming because of all the steps involved before the sale.
+We hope this article has eased some of your worries and given you a clearer idea of what to expect next.
+If you’d like help selling inherited property or want to talk with an experienced probate real estate agent or cash home buyer, please don’t hesitate to contact us at Freedom Choice Investments by calling (919) 285-1284.
+We’re here to guide and support you through every step of the process.

 These findings apply to all cities and towns in North Carolina, including Raleigh, Durham, Fayetteville, Johnston County, Sanford, Burlington, and surrounding areas.